5 Benefits of a Switch to Wire Welding Processes in Pipe Welding | MillerWelds

 Change can be hard, but leaders in the pipe welding industry are upping their game by changing from the status quo.

-Meeting stringent quality requirements and demanding project timelines are critical in the pipe welding industry, both in the field and in the shop.
+Meeting stringent quality requirements and demanding project timelines are critical in pipe welding, both in the field and the shop.
 Having the capabilities for advanced welding processes when customers call for them means contractors can capitalize on those opportunities and bid on more jobs.

-Because most of the costs — approximately 80% — associated with welding are related to labor, giving welders technology and equipment that improves their productivity can save significant time and money.
+Approximately 80% of the costs associated with welding are related to labor.
+Giving welders technology and equipment that improves their productivity can save significant time and money.

-Learn more about five benefits you can uncover with a switch to the Regulated Metal Deposition (RMD®) process from Miller for open root pipe welding in shop and field applications.
+Here are five benefits a switch to the Regulated Metal Deposition (RMD®) process for open root pipe welding in shop and field applications can deliver.

 5 benefits of converting to wire welding